vitaut/vitaut.net/_posts/2016-11-05-reducing-printf-call-overhead.md

 which is C++98 compatible.

 The `test_print` function calls `make_format_args`
-to place formatting arguments in an `fmt::format` object that is passed to `test_vprint`.
+to place formatting arguments in an `fmt::format_args` object that is passed to `test_vprint`.
 This looks very similar to the `printf` case but because `test_print` and `fmt::make_format_args` are inline, compiler optimizes them away and the effect is that the arguments are placed into `fmt::format_args`